Chart Color Schemes

 Health performance in Kilsyth is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Kilsyth faces significant health challenges, as assessed by AreaSearch using mortality rates and chronic condition prevalence.
-Common health conditions are prevalent across both younger and older age cohorts.
+Kilsyth faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.

-Private health cover is approximately 52% of the total population (~6,802 people), slightly higher than the average SA2 area but lower than Greater Melbourne's 56.7%.
-The most common medical conditions are mental health issues (9.3%) and arthritis (8.8%).
-65.5% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
-Working-age residents have an above-average prevalence of chronic health conditions.
-Kilsyth has 20.6% of residents aged 65 and over (2,686 people), higher than Greater Melbourne's 15.1%.
+The rate of private health cover is approximately 52% of the total population (~6,802 people), leading that of the average SA2 area but lower than Greater Melbourne's 56.7%.
+The most common medical conditions are mental health issues and arthritis, affecting 9.3 and 8.8% of residents respectively.
+Conversely, 65.5% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Working-age residents show above average prevalence of chronic health conditions.
+The area has 20.7% of residents aged 65 and over (2,699 people), higher than Greater Melbourne's 15.1%.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health